Aiginio railway station

 Aiginio railway station (Σιδηροδρομικός σταθμός Αιγίνιο) is a railway station in Korinos, Central Macedonia, Greece.
-Located in a residential area 1.3 km east of the centre of the town, it opened in 2000.
-It is served by regional trains between Thessaloniki, Kalambaka, Palaiofarsalos and by the Suburban services for Thessaloniki, Litochoro and Larissa.
+Located in a residential area 1.3 km east of the centre of the town, it opened in 2007.
+It is currently served by the Thessaloniki Regional Railway (formerly the Suburban Railway).

 History

+The station opened 9 September 2007, replacing an older station of the same name further down the same line.
+In the early 2000s, the station was included in a broader infrastructure upgrade programme carried out by OSE and funded in part by the European Union.
+As part of this initiative, Aiginio station was rebuilt in 2007.
+The modernisation included the reconstruction of platforms to accommodate modern electric trains, the installation of new shelters and ramps for accessibility, and improved track infrastructure to support higher-speed services.
+Despite this investment, the station remained unstaffed, and its facilities were minimal compared to larger urban stations.

-The station opened in 2000, replacing an older station of the same name further down the same line.
-The following year, in 2001, the infrastructure element of OSE was created, known as GAIAOSE, it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
-In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
+In 2003, OSE had launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.
 In 2008, all Proastiakos were transferred from OSE to TrainOSE.
 By 2014 however, the station buildings were rundown and unused.
 However, trains still called at the unstaffed halt.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

 When the station opened, it was equipped with a purpose-built booking hall and four platforms, with shelters.
 The platforms were (and still are) connected by subways.
 However, the station is not equipped with lifts.
 (As of 2020) The station is unstaffed, with buildings in a poor state of repair.
-The station is equipped with onsite parking.
+The station is equipped with a small car park in the forecourt, but has limited capacity.

 Services

-The station is on the main line of the Greek railway system that connects Athens in the south with Thessaloniki in the North (however, Intercity services do not call at the station), however slower Fast Trains do call at the station.
-The city is also connected directly with Larissa and Thessaloniki via the Proastiakos It is served by local stopping services to Thessaloniki, Kalambaka and Palaiofarsalos and by Proastiakos Thessaloniki to Larissa and Thessaloniki.
-There are around 22 services that call at the station daily.
+As of 12 May 2025, Line T1 of the Thessaloniki Regional Railway calls at this station, with eight trains per day in each direction to Larissa and Thessaloniki.

+Intercity trains on the Athens–Thessaloniki axis pass though the station, but do not call at it.